hemkan/profspective/README.md

 ## Important Notice

 We're currently using Firebase's test version for authentication and data management.
 This setup might not be usable in the future unless we receive sufficient interest and support from users.
-If you enjoy using GourmetGuide, please let us know!
+If you enjoy using ProfSpective, please let us know!

 ## Getting Started